Lasha-Ilashvili/KotlinInterpreter_FOP-Capstone/README.md

     - Nested blocks ensure proper scoping rules.

 ### Efficiency
-- Handles deeply nested control structures and complex expressions efficiently.
+- Handles deeply nested control structures and complex expressions efficiently using recursion and stack.
-- Centralized exception handling ensures robustness.
+- Centralized exception handling ensures robustness and ability to control the flow.

 ---

 ## User Flow

 1. **Menu Options**:
-    - Run a predefined algorithm from the `resources` directory.
+    - At the start user is provided with 4 options.
+      1. Run a predifined algorithm.
+         - 10 numbered algorithms are presented for user to choose from
-    - Load a Kotlin script from a custom file path.
+      2. Load a kotlin file from a custom path.
+         - User is asked to type a path.
-    - Enter Kotlin-like code directly via the console.
+      4. Enter kotlin code directly via the console.
-    - Exit the interpreter.
-    - Support for user input errors and ability to start over.
+         - User is asked to type in a kotlin code.
+      6. Quit
+    - In any case, after application is terminated (Whether successfully or by inputing incorrect code or user chose Quit option) <br> user is asked to start over

-2. **Execution**:
+3. **Execution**:
     - Code is executed in real-time, with outputs and errors displayed to the console.

-3. **Error Handling**:
+4. **Error Handling**:
-    - Detailed error messages for syntax issues, unmatched braces, undefined variables, and runtime errors like division by zero.
+    - Handles all incorrect user choices, asks again for correct format, identifies common pitfalls when communicating with user.

 ---